Additional Exams

 During the Biology exam you may use the Periodic Table and Physics exam selected formulas.

-I got an exemption from the competency test but must take an additional biology, chemistry or physics exam.
+I got an exemption from the competency test, but I must take an additional exam in biology, chemistry, or physics.
 Why?

-Criterion 1 is calculated similarly for all candidates applying for the 6-year Medicine Program at the Medical University of Warsaw, including Medical Standardised Test Scores and Bachelor or Master degree holders.
+Criterion 1 is calculated similarly for all candidates applying to the 6-year Medicine Program at the Medical University of Warsaw, including Medical Standardised Test Scores and Bachelor's or Master's degree holders.

 We only consider the grades obtained on documents certifying secondary education (final grades), which constitute criterion 1.